CSALabsAutomation/azure-cosmosdb-lab/steps/09_troubleshooting-azure-cosmos-db-performance/documentation.md

 1. Create **Lab09** folder that will be used to contain the content of your .NET Core project.

+1.Switch to the Azure Portal (http://portal.azure.com).

+1.On the left side of the portal, select the Resource groups link.

+1.In the Resource groups blade, locate and select the cosmoslab resource group.

+1.In the cosmoslab blade, select the Azure Cosmos DB account you recently created.

+1.In the Azure Cosmos DB blade, locate and select the Data Explorer link on the left side of the blade.

+1.In the Database id field, select the Create new option and enter the value FinancialDatabase.

+1.In the Container Id field, enter the value PeopleCollection.

+1.In the Partition key field, enter the value /accountHolder/LastName.

+1.Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.

+1.In the Container Id field, enter the value TransactionCollection. under FinancialDatabase.

+1.In the Partition key field, enter the value /id.

+1.Select the OK button, Wait for the creation of the new database and container to finish before moving on with this lab.

 1. In the `Lab09` folder, right-click the folder and select the **Open with Code** menu option.

     > Alternatively, you can run a terminal in your current directory and execute the ``code .`` command.